New School for

 Phenomenology is a discipline that seeks to describe our experience of the world instead of explaining it by a pre-conceived scheme.
 This is why phenomenology isn’t, strictly speaking, a technique, but brings the phenomena of ordinary living into view by exploring our primordial experience of it.

 From this angle, we situate Freud as a Classic, locating the origin of his thinking in Greek philosophy, literature, and myth.
 Themes from our teaching are derived from: 1) the classical texts of existential phenomenology; 2) theory and practice of psychoanalysis; 3) study of the Greeks, especially Plato, Aristotle, and the Hellenistic thinkers; 4) antipsychiatry and a critique of the social sciences.
-There is no fixed curriculum as candidates are encouraged to find their way through the vicissitudes of clinical practice, in order to make the analytic experience their own.
+Our curriculum is flexible and ever-changing as candidates are encouraged to find their way through the vicissitudes of clinical practice, in order to make the analytic experience their own.

 Instead of creating a formal, by-the-book structure with a fixed curriculum, the psychoanalytic salon approach to training, harking back to Freud’s original Wednesday group, perceives the training experience as elastic and tailored to the needs of each candidate.
 Because our training is not academic we adopt a laissez-faire, even bohemian, sensibility.
 Each candidate’s date of completion is arrived at through negotiation, but generally takes two years.
 The salon is a gathering place where seminars and lectures are unremittingly flexible and determined by what each instructor brings to the table, reflecting their particular expertise and current interests.
 Candidates also have a say in seminar content.